ericoporto/ags-manual-wiki/OOProgramming.md

 | `writeprotected` | Yes | Using `this` |
 | `protected` | Using `this`| Using `this` |

+To be consistent with Java and C#, the protection level is always specified first.
+For example:

+    protected import static function my_function();

 ### Defining attributes

 **Note:** You cannot use an attribute in the same script where the getter